jdesgats/lpeg-serialize/README.md

 Like `string.dump` for Lua functions, the pattern is saved in a binary form and can be loaded later, on another machine, ...

+## Status

+This library is currently under development:
+* It may/does contain bugs
+* The binary format *is not guaranteed to be stable* (don't expect commit n+1 will load pattern saved by commit n)

 ## Installation

 Use the provided Makefile to compile the module (only the `linux` and `macosx`